-a.
-A cube with side length 1 unit, called a “unit cube,” is said to have “one cubic unit” of volume, and can be used to measure volume.
+- A cube with side length 1 unit, called a “unit cube”, is said to have “one cubic unit” of volume, and can be used to measure volume.

-a.
-Find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
+- Find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
 Represent threefold whole-number products as volumes, e.g., to represent the associative property of multiplication.

-b.
-Apply the formulas V = l × w × h and V = B × h for rectangular prisms to find volumes of right rectangular prisms with whole-number edge lengths in the context of solving real world and mathematical problems.
+- Apply the formulas V = l x w x h and V = B x h for rectangular prisms to find the volumes of right rectangular prisms with whole number edge lengths in the context of solving real world and mathematical problems.